maykinmedia/objects-api/docs/introduction/visualization.rst

 Visualization
 =============

-The Objectypes API works together with the Objects API, objects of a certain objecttype.
+The Objectypes API works together with the Objects API: Objects are of a certain objecttype.
 In the examples below, there is an *objecttype tree* that is considered the national definition.
 The objecttype is therefore present in the national Objecttypes API, hosted by a public national organization, such as the